aspectran/aspectran.github.io/pages/aspectran/aspectran.en.md

 ![Aspectran Archtecture Diagram](/images/info/aspectran_archtecture_diagram.png "Aspectran Archtecture Diagram")

-Aspectran is an intuitive and easy to use Java application framework.
+Aspectran is an intuitive and easy-to-use framework for developing Java applications.

 Aspectan's core features and built-in web application server make it easy to build high-performance REST API services and enterprise web applications.
 It also provides